cieranmorris/Standardized-Testing-Data-Analysis/README.md

 ### Top Performing Schools (By % Overall Passing)

-* Once eahc school was individually analyzed, I created a table that highlights the top 5 performing schools based on % Overall Passing.
+* Once each school was individually analyzed, I created a table that highlights the top 5 performing schools based on % Overall Passing.
 This analysis includes:
   * School Name
   * School Type
   * Total Students